nielsenjared/nielsenjared.github.io/content/blog/patterrn-recognition/index.md

 😩

+This doesn't sound like fun!

-But wait!
-Before you despair, there's a third approach we can that puts the fun in function.
+Before you despair, there's a third approach we can take that puts the fun in function.

 ### Learn how to recognize patterns and anti-patterns